BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/heidegger/nazism.md

 Moreover, many argue that it is impossible to separate Heidegger's politics from his philosophy---they are intertwined, and I tend to agree, at least to some extent.
 Thus, engaging with Heidegger's work can be a perilous undertaking, even if many of his ideas are incompatible with Nazism.
-Perhaps it was his concern with technology that spiraled into fear and desperation, leading him to view Nazism as a means to escape the prevailing technological mode of being in his time.
+Maybe it was his concern with technology that spiraled into fear and desperation, leading him to view Nazism as a means to escape the prevailing technological mode of being in his time.

 >Heidegger is, so to speak, the Hegelian of our time, who was also a Nazi, among other things.
 The worst part is that in Germany and all over the world, for example in South America, France, and Spain, Heidegger is admired and imitated. [...]
 He usually writes things that one cannot understand at all, and that too, for pages on end! -- Karl Popper